JulianDerry/mobile-forensics/cellebrite/ufed/advanced-logical-vs-file-system/README.md

 |---|---|---|
 | Jude | 02461xxxxx | |

 **Examiner Note:** The extraction contained only one contact record.
 During examination, it was confirmed that only one contact was intentionally stored in the device's internal contact storage.
-The extraction may have been permitted to access device contact data while SIM card contact storage was not accessible, or SIM-resident contacts were not included in the extracted dataset.
+The extraction was permitted to access device contact data while SIM card contact storage was not accessible.

 **Calendar Entries**